 What should I tell my children about their risk of developing RA?

-What medications can I take to reduce pain and improve my ability to function normally?
+What medicines can I take to ease pain and improve function?

 Are there any alternative or complementary therapies that may help me?

 What kinds of exercise should I do to increase my muscle strength?

 Are there exercises that may help me feel better?

 Are there exercises or activities that I should not do?

 Could my job be adding to my joint disease and symptoms?